Godsmith/trainfinity3/README.md

 ## TODO

-- prevent train from turning around on existing track
 - upgrades menu
-- trains repath at intersections
-  - train do not repath towards oncoming trains
-  - trains do not repath back towards where they came (should be solved by the above)
 - refactoring: fix so that we don't use so many internal methods and properties on train and wagon
 - help menu showing the controls
 - different prices and production rate for different goods